thalesfnsc/thalesfnsc/README.md

 ### Hi there 👋, I'm Thales

-I'm a undergraduate Physics student and graduated in Exact Sciences at Federal University of Juiz de Fora.
+I'm an undergraduate Physics student and graduated in Exact Sciences at Federal University of Juiz de Fora.

 ###  Some facts about me ⚡